humblec/gluster-containers/gluster-s3object/CentOS/docker-gluster-s3/README.md

 ### TODO

-* Install gluster-swift from RPMs.
+* Install gluster-s3 from RPMs.
 (Currently installed from source)